ben-razor/vega-guide/GraphQL-Guides/docs/step-by-step/content/docs/vega/vega-react-walkthrough/_index.md

 Before using this guide check out the [Vega Documentation](https://docs.fairground.vega.xyz/).

-To use Vega you first need to set up a [wallet](https://docs.fairground.vega.xyz/docs/wallet/).
+To use Vega you need a [wallet](https://docs.fairground.vega.xyz/docs/wallet/).

 You can try out Vega using on the web using the [Testnet Fairground Console](https://console.fairground.wtf/).